-5.8 Applicable internal regulations, changes to those regulations and annual assessment 45
+5.8 Applicable internal regulations, changes to those regulations and annual assessment 48

-5.8.1 Description of applicable regulations, including commentary regarding the Articles of Association and the regulations.
-45
+5.8.1 Description of applicable regulations, including commentary regarding the Articles of Association and the regulations 48

-5.8.2 Procedures for selecting, appointing, re-electing and removing directors 48
+5.8.2 Procedures for selecting, appointing, re-electing and removing directors 52

-5.8.3 Amendments to internal regulations in 2023 51
+5.8.3 Amendments to internal regulations in 2024 55

-5.8.4 Annual assessment and impact on changes in the internal organization and procedures applicable to the Board of Directors 38
+5.8.4 Annual assessment and impact on changes in the internal organisation and procedures applicable to the Board of Directors 56

-5.9 Board of Directors Meetings in 2023 52
+5.9 Board of Directors Meetings in 2024 57

-5.10 Board of Directors contracts 54
+5.10 Board of Directors contracts 58

-5.11 Remuneration for the Board of Directors and interests held by the members of the Board of Directors in share capital
+5.11 Remuneration for the Board of Directors and interests held by the members of the Board of 58

+0.11 Directors in share capital

-5.11.1 Rules for determining the remuneration for director and the new remuneration policy
+5.11.1 Rules for determining the remuneration for directors and the remuneration policy applicable in 2024.
+58

 5.11.2 Overall remuneration

 5.11.3 Shareholding interests

-6 Board of Director's Committees
+6 Board of Directors' Committees.

-6.1 Cellnex committees Introduction
+6.1 Cellnex committees

+6.1.1 Introduction

-6.1.1 6.1.2 Audit and Risk Management Committee
+6.1.2 Audit and Risk Management Committee

-6.1.2 6.1.3 Nominations, Remunerations and Sustainability Committee
+6.1.3 Nominations, Remunerations and Sustainability Committee

 6.1.4 Capital Allocation Committee

 6.2 The powers of the directors on Committees

 6.2.1 Audit and Risk Management Committee

 6.2.2 Nominations, Remunerations and Sustainability Committee

 6.2.3 Capital Allocation Committee

-6.3 Meetings held by the various committees during 2023
+6.3 Meetings held by the various committees during 2024

 6.3.1 Audit and Risk Management Committee

 6.3.2 Nominations, Remunerations and Sustainability Committee

-6.3.3 Capital Allocation Committee 83
+6.3.3 Capital Allocation Committee

-6.4 Annual committee performance assessment procedures and other relevant information 84
+6.4 Annual committee performance assessment procedures and other relevant information

-7 Executive team and remuneration 85
+7 Executive team and remuneration.

-7.1 Identification of the executive team 85
+7.1 Identification of the executive team.

-7.1.1 Presentation of the members of senior management
+7.1.1 Presentation of the members of Senior Management

-7.1.2 Conduct rules
+7.1.2

 7.1.3 Senior Management diversity

 7.2 Executive team contracts

-7.2.1 Payment for the termination of a Senior Management contract
+7.2.1 Payment for the termination of a Senior Management contract 96

 7.2.2 Malus and Clawback Clauses

-7.3 Executive team remuneration 91
+7.3 Executive team remuneration 96

 8 Group structure and internal governance.
 Related party and intra-group transactions.
-Conflicts of interest
+Conflicts of interest.
+97

-8.1 Description of Cellnex Group
+8.1 Description of the Cellnex Group

 8.1.1 International presence

 8.1.2 Intragroup governance mechanisms

-8.2 Related-party and intra-group transactions
+8.2 Related-party and intra-group transactions 99

-8.2.1 reporting requirements 93
+8.2.1 Procedure and competent bodies for the approval of related party and intra-group transactions and reporting requirements 99

 8.2.2 Significant transactions with relevant shareholders

 8.2.3 Significant transactions with director or executives

-8.2.4 Significant intra-group transactions.
+8.2.4 Significant intra-group transactions

-8.2.5 8.3 Other significant transactions with related parties
+8.2.5 Other significant transactions with related parties

+8.3 Conflicts of interest

+8.4 New Stakeholder Engagement Policy

-8.3 9 Environmental, Social and Governance strategy at Cellnex
+9 Environmental, Social and Governance strategy at Cellnex.

-9 9.1 Intermediate Review of the ESG 2021 - 2025 Master Plan.

-9.1 Monitoring the FSG Master Plan 99 104
+9.1 Monitoring the ESG Master Plan

+9.2 ESG key performance indicators

+9.3 CSRD - ESRS roadmap 107